We’re a non profit making Supporters Trust, run by fans, for fans, with membership open to all Oxford United supporters everywhere!

 We operate on a democratic, one member, one vote principle with annual elections and regular Committee meetings.

-We have Mutual Society status and are also affiliated to Supporters Direct & gain scale benefits, information and advice on matters concerning Football supporters.
+We have Mutual Society status and are also affiliated to Supporters Direct (now the Football Supporters Association) and gain scale benefits, information and advice on matters concerning football supporters.

 We’re here for the fans of Oxford United Football Club!